-Montenegro: A2A is not guilty for delay in construction of new TPP Pljevlja unit25.
-August 2015. / SEE Energy News
+Montenegro: A2A is not guilty for delay in construction of new TPP Pljevlja unit, SEE Energy News

 It has been exactly 33 years since thermal power plants (TPP) Pljevlja was put into operation.
 Since then, Montenegro has not built a single larger source of electricity, although household consumption was nearly doubled.